DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 This project is simpler than most, so it's a good place to start contributing to the open source community, even if you're a newbie.

-Before contributing, please be aware that we are accepting these sorts of changes:
+We are accepting these sorts of changes and requests:

 - Bug reports and fixes
+- Usability improvements
-- New generic indicators and overlays (reputable "by the book" definitions only)
+- New reputable "by the book" indicators and overlays that are in the public domain

 We are not accepting things that should be done in your own wrapper code:

 - Personal customizations and preferences
-- Modified or augmented outputs that are not backed by standard definitions
+- Modified or augmented outputs that are not instrinsic to the standard definition

 ## Reporting bugs and feature requests